YINI — A Human-Friendly Configuration Format

 💡 Why YINI?

-YINI aims to balance these aspects — keeping readability while providing clear nesting and predictable behavior.
+YINI focuses on keeping configuration readable while providing clear nesting and predictable behavior.

 ⚡ TL;DR — Quick Start